bpucker/FlavonoidFriday/README.md

 [Upadhyaya et al., 2021](https://doi.org/10.1111/ppl.13583) investigated the tissue-specific regulation of anthocyanin biosynthesis in rice through the comparison of white and black accessions. _OsC1_, a gene encoding a R2R3-MYB transcription factor, was overexpressed in white rice to study its function.
 Developmental stages of white and black rice were compared and revealed a strong correlation between the antioxidant activity and the anthocyanin level (mostly cyanidin 3-glucoside).
 Overexpression of _OsC1_ resulted in elevated expression levels of the anthocyanin biosynthesis genes.
 The OX lines also showed a lower production of reactive oxyen species (ROS), less photosynthetic damage, and less membrane damage.
 Natural expression of _OsC1_ correlates with the expression of anthocyanin biosynthesis genes in black rice panicle.

+### (36) Hydroxylation patterns of flavonoids ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday/">TWEET</a>:_** Hydroxylation patterns of anthocyanins and flavonols are well correlated in the flowers of Iochrominae, but correlation is low between flower and leaves #FlavonoidFriday (details: )

+[Berardi et al., 2016](http://dx.doi.org/10.1016/j.phytochem.2016.05.007) investigated the hydroxylation patterns of flavonoids in Iochrominae (Solanaceae).
+Anthocyanins and flavonols can have between one and three hydroxy groups which determine their biochemical properties.
+The color of anthocyanins depends on the hydroxylation state with trihydroxylated anthocyanins appearing as blue pigments.
+The most abundant anthocyanin usually determines the observed flower color, but other pigments like carotenoids can have an influence.
+Different Iochrominae were analyzed with respect to the abundance of differently hydroxylated flavonoids.
+Species with a high amount of trihydroxylated anthocyanins also showed a high amount of trihydroxylated flavonols (myricetin glcyosides).
+Species with a high amount of dihydroxylated anthocyanins also showed a high amount of dihydroxylated flavonols (quercetin glcyosides).
+Species with a high amount of monohydroxylated anthocyanins also showed a high amount of monohydroxylated flavonols (kaempferol glcyosides).
+Myricetin was only detected in the purple flowers probably due to the exclusive presence of F3'5'H in these flowers.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)